clearent/ClearentIdtechIOSFramework/README.md

 In order to perform transaction using the VP3300 card reader you will need to pair (connect) the device using Bluetooth, the Bluetooth connectivity is handled by the SDK .

 In this step the SDK performs a Bluetooth search in order to discover the card readers around.
-In order for the device to be discoverable it needs to be turned on and in range of the mobile device.
+In order for the device to be discoverable, it needs to be turned on and in range of the mobile device.
 The result of the Bluetooth search is a list of devices of type ReaderInfo and you will get the list from the delegate method **didFindReaders(readers: [ReaderInfo])**.

 Once you have the list of available readers the next step is to select the reader you want to connect to using the **connectTo(reader: ReaderInfo)** method that will try to connect the reader.
 Once the SDK manages to connect to the reader the delegate method didFinishPairing will get called indicating the connection was successful.